Moving to New York City Alone

 - Walk the City.
 New Yorkers love walking, and there are a ton of memes and jokes about us making visitors walk to a place that is next door, and 20 minutes later the visitor politely wants to know when they will actually get there!
 You should plan to explore different neighborhoods, each of which has its own unique character such as Little Italy, Chinatown, Williamsburg etc.

 - Take the Staten Island Ferry to see the Statue of Liberty for free.
-This is an exhilarating experience for the first time, and I am happy to do it anytime someone visits.
+This is an exhilarating experience for the first time.

 - Take a hop on hop off bus tour.
-I actually did this the first time my parents visited, and this really helped me to understand the layout of the land so to speak, and helped me wrap my head around the various neighborhoods and their geographical layout.
+It can really help you to understand the layout of the land so to speak to understand the various neighborhoods and their geographical layout.

 Be Prepared for the Cost of Living